espocrm/documentation/docs/development/frontend/html-css.md

 ## Misc

+Centering:

 * `center-align` – applies `text-align: center`;

-* `block-center` – a horizontally cenetered block;
+A horizontally centered block:

+* `block-center`;
 * `block-center-sm`
 * `block-center-md`

-* `container-centering` – a container that horizontally & vertically centers its child;
+A container that horizontally & vertically centers its child:

+* `container-centering`

+Border radius:

 * `radius-left` – forces an element to have border radius on the left;
 * `radius-right` – forces an element to have border radius on the right;

+Floating:

 * `pull-left` – applies `float: left`;
 * `pull-right` – applies `float: right`;

+Cancelling margins:

 * `no-margin` – cancels margins for an element contained in a panel and other containers;
 * `no-side-margin` – cancels seide margins for an element contained in a panel and other containers;

+Margins:

 * `margin` – applies a margin to all sides;
 * `margin-top-sm`